Electrocardiography: Theory

 Changes in the structure of the heart and its surroundings (including blood composition) change the patterns of these four entities.

 The U wave is not typically seen and its absence is generally ignored.
-Atrial repolarisation is typically hidden in the much more prominent QRS complex and normally cannot be seen without additional, specialised electrodes.
+Atrial repolarization is typically hidden in the much more prominent QRS complex and normally cannot be seen without additional, specialized electrodes.

 Background grid

 ECGs are normally printed on a grid.

 The horizontal axis represents time and the vertical axis represents voltage.

-The standard values on this grid are shown in the adjacent image at 25mm/sec:
+The standard values on this grid are shown in the adjacent image at 25mm/sec (or 40ms per mm):